 You can use 4 ohm speakers with your AV receiver or modern power amp at low volumes without any issue.
-However, you must be careful not to accidentally overdrive your receiver or amplifier sending more power to your speakers than the receiver is capable of delivering on a continuous basis.
+However, you must be careful not to accidentally overdrive your receiver or amplifier sending more power to your speakers than the receiver is capable of delivering continuously.

 If you intend to run the power amp/AV receiver at high volumes for long periods, you need to match the impedance of the receiver/amp and your speakers.
 Otherwise, you will risk damaging your receiver or amp.